 - Add ground pepper and lemon juice, stir fry for a minute.

-- Remove the pressure cooker from the heat and keep covered for a few minutes.
+- Take the pressure cooker off the heat and keep it covered for a few minutes.

 - Serve warm as an appetizer or can be served with poori or chapati.

-- I drizzle some white vinegar just before serving, give it a mix- tastes really good, YUM.
+- I also drizzle ½ tbsp white vinegar just before serving, combine well- gives that nice kick, YUM.

 Coconut oil imparts a nice aroma and nutty flavor.